Wamiq319/Wamiq319/README.md

 # Hi there! 👋 I'm **Wamiq Zahid**
-A self-taught Software Engineer specializing in building scalable web applications, backend systems, deployment, and delivering value-driven digital solutions with clean code and robust architecture.
+### A **self-taught** Software Engineer specializing in building scalable web applications, backend systems, deployment, and delivering value-driven digital solutions with clean code and robust architecture.
+.

 ---